cmoore1776/openssl/README.md

 # openssl

-Dockerfile for various versions of openssl, based on Alpine Linux and built from source.
+openssl, based on Alpine Linux and built from source.

 ## Usage